Unily spring updates 2016 webinar

 Michael: We do use an external analytics service, mostly for collecting the data and then we query that data direct, so yes it goes off into the cloud and it is all kind of analyzed and chopped up to provide the various statistics you see on the dashboard.
 A good point there is that we also look to provide custom analytics as part of the ongoing service.
 So if there's a particular target or particular goal you have in mind, you can work with us to identify and build out those analytics further.

 Maggie: Cool, thanks Michael.
-So another question from Janice is, "If Engage is used by employees who do not have an Office 365 license, how do they log into the Unily intranet, how do they get access to the Engage?"
+So another question from Janice is, "If the non-integrated platform is used by employees who do not have an Office 365 license, how do they log into the Unily intranet, how do they get access?"

-Matt: Okay so you don't have to have 365 to log into Engage.
+Matt: Okay so you don't have to have 365 to log into the non-integrated platform.
 What we do is we use the Azure active directory service for membership.
 It is also possible to integrate other authentication providers, so if you have another system we can look to integrate that for you and provide a single sign-on service.

 Maggie: Excellent.
-So following on from that, does Engage have SharePoint integration?
+So following on from that, does this non-integrated internal communications platform have SharePoint integration?
 I guess, it's a good question.

-Matt: Yeah so, no. I mean, the Engage experience is primarily for comms-related content, so the SharePoint element within Unily is very much used for deeper collaboration, collaboration sites and team sites, project sites, that kind of functionality.
-And as SharePoint Online is delivered as part of the Office365 license, you wouldn't necessarily have access to SharePoint as an Engage user.
+Matt: Yeah so, no. I mean, the non-integrated experience is primarily for comms-related content, so the SharePoint element within Unily is very much used for deeper collaboration, collaboration sites and team sites, project sites, that kind of functionality.
+And as SharePoint Online is delivered as part of the Office365 license, you wouldn't necessarily have access to SharePoint as a user of the non integrated platform.

 Another question that I'm seeing here is well, actually, is around the Yammer integration and yes in terms of Yammer integration, we're still extending that across all your comms content.
 So you can still post around articles and share and like them and I see the, yeah and good point and idea, another good question here from Joe DeLieto, "When exactly are these features going live and when is the roll-out process?"